bssthu/KSP_GPWS/README.md

 #### Installation

 Just copy the contents of the archive to KSP's root folder.

+On Windows, you may rename XInputInterface_x86.dll (or XInputInterface_x64.dll on 64bit KSP) to XInputInterface.dll

 You need ModuleManager to make it work.
 If you don't have one, you can get it from